Jiawei-Xing/CS50web/README.md

 ## CS50web
-Web programming with python and JavaScript
+Assignments from Harvard online course CS50web (Web programming with python and JavaScript).